The cover quote for Bella’s first memoir is :

 Bella Vendramini is an author, journalist, actress and filmmaker.

-Bella’s autobiography Biting The Big Apple, the first in an ongoing series of books chronicling her life both on and off the stage, was commissioned by Hachette Australia and was launched by Australian actress Claudia Karvan in November 2008.
+Bella’s autobiography Biting The Big Apple, was commissioned by Hachette Australia and launched by Australian actress Claudia Karvan in November 2008.
 The book went on to enjoy critical and commercial success, becoming a best seller in both Australia and New Zealand.
-Biting the Big Apple has recently been optioned by an Australian film production company to turn into a feature film.
+Biting the Big Apple has been optioned by an Australian film production company to turn into a feature film.
 For media reviews of Bella’s books, click here .

 Bella’s sequel to Biting the Big Apple, Naked In Public was released in 2011 to excellent reviews.